mathiskakal/moonshot/documents/rexmax-specifications.md

 I jot down the result in a simple markdown report and push it next to the code; no CI yet.

-**How I write acceptance criteria**: Every user story carries its own "Given / When / Then"  table, and ther IDs live in a single section of the spec so I can point tests at them directly.
+**How I write acceptance criteria**: Every use case carries its own "Given / When / Then"  table, and their IDs live in a single section of the spec so I can point tests at them directly.

 **Growing the testing pyramid through 2025**